walles/riff/README.md

 - Print help and bail if stdin is a terminal
 - Add support for `--version`
 - On exceptions, print the current version just like `--version`
-- Do not highlight anything if there are "too many" differences between the sections.
-The point here is that we want to highlight changes, but if it's a _replacement_ rather than a change then we don't want to highlight it.
 - Put an upper bound on how large regions we should attempt to refine
 - Find out how the LCS algorithm scales and improve the heuristic for when not to call it.